AmoebeLabs/Hemera_Theme-01-Orange_Blue/README.md

 ## What is it
 Hemera is an extended day theme, supporting several custom components.
-As a day theme, Hemera has a corresponding night theme named Nyx.
+Hemera, the goddess of the day, has a counterpart named Nyx, the goddess of the night.

 ## Supported Home Assistant and Lovelace components
 This theme is build on Home Assistant 0.96.5